14 Healthier Ingredient Substitutions You Never Thought to Try

 For Healthier Pie Crusts

 Substitute: 100% fruit spread for butter.
 Why: While butter holds a crumbly pie crust together, adding just enough fruit spread (generally, around 1 tablespoon) to dry ingredients will cut saturated fat and cholesterol, Alexander says.
-Instead of a buttery taste the natural fruit flavors will complement what's under your crust.
+Instead of a buttery taste, the natural fruit flavors will complement what’s under your crust.
+Make sure you aren’t falling for these food myths that are wildly untrue.

 For Healthier Baking